Admission Requirements – Practical Nursing

 English Language Requirement

-Applicants who do not meet the criteria above but have post-secondary courses completed in English should contact the Chair of CNS Admissions for further instruction regarding testing.
+Applicants who do not meet the criteria above but have educational courses completed in English should contact the CNS PN Program Registrar for further instruction regarding testing.

 The tests with the acceptable scores are: